 Here, we will compare the digital trends in Nigeria and South Africa, which are undoubtedly sub-Sahara’s two largest economies, against Kenya, Uganda and Tanzania.

-One promising aspect you will note is that internet use continues to grow year over year in the developing countries.
+One promising aspect you will note is that internet use continues to grow year in year out in developing countries.
 Its penetration continues to make the world one big global village.

 Bill Gates was right in his 1995 prophecy book ‘The Road Ahead ’ where he called the internet the information highway that would interconnect the world.